top of page

 hi

-I have a dog, a husband, a very good whiskey selection, and a Murder, She Wrote tattoo.
+I have a cat, a husband, a very good whiskey selection, and a Murder, She Wrote tattoo.
 I read a lot (like, a lot).

 Apropos of nothing, here I am in Alaska, where I used to live: